 - Zucchini - You'll need one cup of finely grated zucchini (before squeezing out the liquid).
 We're squeezing the liquid out of the zucchini because we're also adding pumpkin puree and don't want to add too much moisture (this causes your muffins to be gummy).
 One cup of shredded zucchini weighs about 135 grams before, and about 70 grams after squeezing the liquid out.
 This equals about 1 medium or 1.5 small zucchini.

 - Pumpkin puree - You'll need a scant 1 cup of pumpkin puree for this recipe, or half of a 15 ounce can.
 This recipe was created to use exactly one half of a can, making it easy to double (using the entire can).
+Make sure you're grabbing pumpkin puree, not pumpkin pie filling (which has added sugar and spices).

 - Sugar - Adds moisture and sweetness to your muffins.